 Find your area of interest below!

 Committees are the main mechanism by which the Illinois Student Government conducts its business.
 No matter your interests, there is a committee for you.
-At this time, we ask that you contact your committee of interest directly to learn more about membership.
 You can find more information about our committees, task forces, and subsidiary bodies on the Our Work page.

 The Illinois Student Government is always looking for talented, passionate, hard working individuals to join us.
 Our staff perform the behind the scenes work to make sure that everything runs smoothly, and are valued members of our team.
 No matter your interests, there is a position for you.